 result:

-The "shift" and "pop" completely eliminate the array element.
-It's not like the example before that using the "undefined" to removing an element.
+The "shift" and "pop" eliminate the array element.
+It's not like the example before that using the "undefined" to remove an element.

-That just the basic.
-If you need more deep learning about HTML, CSS, Javascript or related you can take the following cheap course:
+That's just the basics.
+If you need more deep learning about HTML, CSS, JavaScript, or related, you can take the following cheap course:

 - HTML & HTML5 For Beginners (A Practical Guide)